 An auditor should have knowledge and skills in:

-- Audit principles, procedures and techniques:
+- Audit principles, procedures, and techniques:

-- Apply audit principles, procedures and techniques
+- Apply audit principles, procedures, and techniques

 - Plan and organize work effectively

-- Conduct audit within agreed time schedule
+- Conduct an audit within the agreed time schedule

 - Prioritize and focus on matters of significance